-Old versions are posted in the ASRC Archive at http:// archive.asrc.net.
+Old versions are posted in the ASRC Archive at http://archive.asrc.net.

-MARCH 2019 (VERSION 1.3)
+???
+2019 (VERSION 1.3)

-- Clarified policy on copyrighting presentations based on the ASRC slide masters. - Changed the Creative Commons license for the ASRC slide masters to Attribution 4.0 International (CC BY 4.0). - Minor technical changes in the InDesign editing section.
+- Clarified policy on copyrighting presentations based on the ASRC slide masters. - Changed the Creative Commons license for the ASRC slide masters to Attribution 4.0 International (CC BY 4.0)? - Significant technical changes in the Technical Details section and one minor change to the standard Agenda and Minutes format and templates.

-April 2018 (Version 1.2)
+APRIL 2018 (VERSION 1.2)